La Tuerka

 La Tuerka is a Spanish television show, produced by Producciones CMI, broadcast by Público TV over the Internet and by Tele K via TDT, with Pablo Iglesias Turrión as one of the presenters.
 The program airs on Mondays and Fridays at 10:00 pm on its YouTube channel, which has amassed almost 30 million views.

 History

-Fifth Season
+Fifth season

 The fifth season of La Tuerka introduced several changes to the program's format.
 Since then, it has consisted of several different shows:

 Otra vuelta de Tuerka: Airs every Monday, presented by Pablo Iglesias.
-It consists of a face to face interview with diverse personalities.
+It consists of a face-to-face interview with various personalities.
 The interviewees have included, among others, Jesús Cintora, politician and lawyer Cristina Almeida, and former basketball player Fernando Romay.

-La Tuerka Distrito Federal: A program for research, reporting and discussion presented by Noelia Vera and Tania Sánche, which airs on Tuesdays.
+La Tuerka Distrito Federal: A program of research, reporting, and discussion presented by Noelia Vera and Tania Sánchez, which airs on Tuesdays.

-La Tuerka News: An informative and humorous program presented by Facu Díaz y Héctor Juanatey, which airs on Wednesdays.
+La Tuerka News: An informative and humorous program presented by Facu Díaz and Héctor Juanatey, which airs on Wednesdays.

-En Clave Tuerka: A conversation with several guests presented by Juan Carlos Monedero, which airs on Thursdays.
+En Clave Tuerka: A conversation with several guests, presented by Juan Carlos Monedero, which airs on Thursdays.